 A quick read on 3 ways to use Google Sheets, besides calculating with formulas, in the classroom!

 As you can tell, I’m a huge fan of Google Apps.
-I use Google Slides to create all of my lessons, Google Classroom to give my students assignments and Google Docs to create documents to share with my team.
+I use Google Slides to create all of my lessons, Google Classroom to give my students assignments and Google Docs to create documents to share with colleagues.
 One application that I wasn’t using too often was Google Sheets.
-I took a course and it was so informative!
-I learned all about formulas, add-ons, and tips and tricks for students to use Google Sheets as well.
-Today I am going to share with you some ways I use Google Sheets to help me ease the time consuming to-do lists of teaching.
+I decided it was time to learn about this rarely-used app.

 Basically, you can set it so the lower grades are one color and the higher grades are a different color.
-I usually create a color scale to let me see the different grades, and I can easily see the students I need to conference with at a glance.
+I create a color scale to let me see the different grades.
+This helps me to easily see the students I need to conference with at a glance.
 I set up my Google Sheet like this:

 Planning for Grouping

 I created a grouping spreadsheet to help me when I make my center-time groups.
-Last year, I used paper and I left out kids more often than not and it was so frustrating for me and them to figure out where to put them.
+Last year, I used paper and I left out kids more often than not.
+It was so frustrating for me and them to figure out where to put them.
 I no longer worry about that because of Google Sheets!

 Checklists for Planning

 You can insert check boxes into a cell to check off as you complete the tasks!
 I created a master copy that I make a copy of and fill in for each chapter.
-This helps me so much when I’m planning for the unit and I can see what I need for each lesson and check it off as I create each piece.
+This helps me so much when I’m planning for the unit.
+I can see what I need for each lesson and check it off as I create each piece.

-Another use for the checkboxes is to check off as students had in assignments, trip slips, or anything really!
+Another use for the checkboxes is to check off as students hand in assignments, trip slips, or anything really!
 This will save yourself from asking, “Where did I put that paper with the kids names that brought in the permission slip?”
 Such a simple solution to a very real problem!